 If you establish cooperative relationships and disciplined communication with relevant people you will have a competitive advantage.
 You will keep your network informed and over time, those people you connect with will think to inform you when they find nuggets that they know you value.

 Trade shows are often overlooked as a means to obtain competitive intelligence and so much more.
 Dig into your company’s trade show strategy and engage those who are attending to become collectors of CI.
 Sales is often conducting some form of win loss analysis, and is a great conduit to your customers, a great source of CI if recorded.

 Lastly, don’t forget your competitors are collecting against you, which we call counterintelligence.
 Influence your company to take steps to protect your company’s important information like R&D, product development & intellectual property.

-For lots more detail about setting up a CI process, I suggest you buy the CI Foundation’s book, Starting a Competitive Intelligence Function.
+For lots more detail about setting up a CI process, I suggest you buy SCIP’s intelligence guide book, Starting a Competitive Intelligence Function.

 Find out how we can work with you to develop a competitive intelligence program.

 Win/Loss Analysis book gives you a process to learn why you’re losing business and how to keep more of it!